wqian94/AuO/README.md

 recording when the user clicks `Play`.
 By moving this bar around, the user can allow AuO to begin playing at different locations in the recording.

+When hovering over the ticker, a label will appear next to the ticker to indicate the time that the ticker is at.

 ## Trimming Boxes

 At either end of the graph, there is a blue box with an arrow pointing toward the graph.
 These are